 But unusually warm temperatures earlier in autumn and winter have led energy prices to return to pre-war levels.

 The Baltic countries continue to be the hardest hit.
-Latvia, in particular, is experiencing the highest levels of inflation in the eurozone at 21.7 per cent in November, compared to 7.4 per cent a year ago.
+Latvia, in particular, is experiencing the highest levels of inflation in the eurozone at 20.7 per cent in December (down from 21.7 per cent in November), compared to 7.4 per cent a year ago.

-The sharpest drop in inflation was in the Netherlands, where it eased to 11.2 per cent in November compared to 16.8 per cent in October.
+The sharpest drop in inflation was in Estonia, one of the countries where prices have risen the most in recent months, where it eased to 17.5 per cent in December compared to 21.4 per cent in October.

 Following in the footsteps of its counterparts in other parts of the world, in July the European Central Bank (ECB) raised interest rates for the first time in 11 years by a larger-than-expected amount, as it targets stubbornly high inflation.